 The Inspection Report

-The inspection contingency allows the buyer to enlist the services of a licensed home inspector within three to seven days after the purchase agreement is signed.
+The inspection contingency allows the buyer to enlist the services of a NYS licensed home inspector after the purchase agreement is signed.
 The inspector will go over the property from top to bottom, evaluating the condition of all the basic systems and structures of the home in order to identify conditions that may be considered material defects and thus may affect the market value or the safety of the home.

 The inspector’s report is the only documented proof of the actual condition of the property that is being sold.
 It is a valuable tool that helps you negotiate the sales contract and gives you information about future maintenance projects.
 The cost of an inspection is well worth the peace of mind it provides.